 Online service providers, often referred to as online platforms, are services that facilitate access to the internet for the purpose of online communication and interaction between people.
 This includes the manufacture, repair and maintenance of digital devices and technologies.

 open source software

 Open source is a collaborative licensing approach to software development where the programming code is freely available for everyone to use, modify and redistribute as new versions of the software, as long as all code is shared and remains freely available.

 Peer-to-peer applications run on a personal computer or other digital device and share files, such as music or videos, with other online users.
 Peer-to-peer networks connect individual computers together to share files instead of having to go through a central server.

-Recipients may be directed to what appears to be a website for the organisation which encourages them to reveal financial details such as credit card numbers, account names and passwords, or other personal information.
+Recipients may be directed to what appears to be a genuine website for the organisation or company, which encourages them to reveal financial details such as credit card numbers, account names and passwords, or other personal information.

-A plug-in is a small piece of software that adds features to a larger piece of software, for example an audio plug-in that allows your web browser to play music.
+A plug-in is a small piece of software that adds features to a larger piece of software.
+For example, an audio plug-in that allows your web browser to play music.

 podcast and vodcast